hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

 `kubectl expose deployment nodejs-calculator --type=NodePort --port=3000`

 This command exposes the application on a specific port, allowing external access.
+(For all cases except for If you are using Minikube, port forwarding might be necessary to access services running inside the cluster from your local machine.
+Minikube runs a single-node Kubernetes cluster locally, and it provides a way to access services deployed within the cluster from your local environment).

 To access the deployed application locally for testing or debugging, set up port forwarding with the following command:
-`kubectl port-forward svc/nodejs-calculator 30371:3000`
+`kubectl port-forward svc/nodejs-calculator 30371:3000` (For MiniKube only)

 This command forwards traffic from a local port (30371 in this example) to the application's port on a pod within the Kubernetes cluster.